Key Indian equity market indices open in green

-MUMBAI: Taking cues from global markets the key Indian equity market indices opened in green on Thursday.
+Taking a cue from global markets, the key Indian equity market indices on Thursday opened higher ahead of derivatives expiry.